remnrem/luna-api-notebooks/README.md

 download (naturally, you must must install [JupyterLab](https://jupyter.org/) if you haven't already).

-If this doesn't support your current platform/Python installation (or you use Windows), you should use the Docker image (below).
+If this doesn't support your current platform/Python installation, you should use the Docker image (below).
 There are no source wheels currently distributed: we'll look to adding these for Linux in due course.

 ### Docker installation